ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/group_attributes/group_attributes.rst

 Group Attributes
 ================

 Attributes are key/value data sets that can be added to any Group.
-This type of metadata provides an excellent way to organize, categorize, and integrate Groups into an Organization’s analytic workflow.
+This type of metadata provides an excellent way to organize, categorize, and integrate Groups into an Organization's analytic workflow.

 Endpoint: ``/api/v3/groupAttributes``